google/applied-machine-learning-intensive/README.md

 that can be used to teach machine learning.
 The original content was created for a 10-week, bootcamp-style course for undergraduate college students.
-Designed for students who weren’t necessarily majoring in computer science, the goal was to enable participants in various fields to apply machine learning to their domain using high-level tools.
+Designed for students who weren’t necessarily majoring in computer science, the goal was to enable participants to apply machine learning to different fields using high-level tools.

 The content primarily consists of slides, [Jupyter](https://jupyter.org/) notebooks, and facilitator guides.
 The slide decks are written in